 There’s so much to love about Mary’s.
 The wooden sidewalk lunch counter, the frozen limeade on a sweltering day, the enormous plate of fresh guacamole…but the Tacos de Camarones Mary’s Way don’t mess around.
 Shrimp, roasted poblano peppers, melted cheese (optional), and fresh avocado.
 Doctor those bad boys up with an assortment of delightful salsas provided and you’re in business.
-I’ve heard the chile relleno is amazing too!
+I’ve heard the veggie burrito is amazing too!

 2. Nady’s Agua Frescas

 Nady’s is a popular spot, with few places to sit.
 You can eat on the sidewalk, sit on the corner or take it to go (which you would never do since it’s packaged in styrofoam).
 Best meal for the value in Sayulita in my book with great options for vegetarians.
 I’m partial to the tacos with chicken chipotle or pork with squash, but the aqua frescas are to die for.
 Splurge on the grande, you’re worth it.